rbanks54/rbanks54.github.io/_posts/2017-11-14-docker-and-cli-utilities.md

 npm install -g webpack
 ```

-But a global install doesn't make sense, especially since I no longer have node installed and when the container I run node from gets destroyed as soon as the command completes.
+But a global install doesn't really make sense, especially since I no longer have node installed, and since the container will get destroyed as soon as the command completes.

-We need to do a local install instead.
+I want to do a local install instead.

 ```
 npm install --only=dev webpack